cameronabrams/cfacv/namd-patch/README.md

 patch -p0 < cfa_pvrw_namd211.patch

+Now, issue the ./config script with the following additional flags

+--cxx-opts "-DCFA_PVRW" --cc-opts "-DCFA_PVRW"

-Now compile NAMD as you would normally.
+Now, compile NAMD as you would normally.
+The resulting namd2 executable now has the PVRW capability enabled.

-Next, you must issue a command of the form

-setboundaryflag $step 0

-every time step inside the calc_forces routine of tcl forces.
-If a condition is met where you would like to execute a PVRW, you instead issue
+To use PVRW, it is assumed you are using tclforces to set the PVRW flag.
+That is, inside your calcforces procedure, you are using the coordinates to decide whether or not to execute a PVRW.
+The way the PVRW is implemented, you must set the pvrw flag every time the calcforces procedure is called; that is, every time step.
+This is because it is a "broadcast" (but I am sure I could figure out a way to do this differently!).

+As an example, consider this calcforces procedure:

+  proc calcforces {} {
+    set step [getstep]
+    if {$step && ![expr $step % 100]} {
+      puts "PVRW) Test: setpvrwflag $step 1"
-setboundaryflag $step 1
+      setpvrwflag $step 1

-where in both cases, "step" is the current timestep.

-Note that this command has to be executed at every time step with either a "0" or "1" as the second argument since it sets a broadcast that the sequencer expects.
-The code will wait patiently for this broadcast if you don't send it!
+     } else {
+      setpvrwflag $step 0
+     }
+  }

+This procedure sets the PVRW flag to 1 if the timestep is a multiple of 100;
+otherwise it sets the PVRW flag to 0.
+Note that the pvrw flag is explicitly set every time step!

+The ala2-test/ directory contains all input files necessary to run a simple test of NAMD 2.11 with PVRW enabled.
+Two representative logs are provided as well.